jakewins/requirehaml/README.md

     requirehaml my/source/folder my/target/folder

-Note: Does not pick up if you create a new file, simply re-issue the command to pick that up.
+Note: Does not pick up if you create a new file, simply re-issue the command if you create a new file.

-Example compilation output:
+Example:

     #home
       = title